signly-projects/signly-projects.github.io/README.md

 ```

 ## Deactivating Signly
-In order to deactivate Signly, the key *showSignly* will have to be set to *false*
+In order to deactivate Signly, the local storage item *showSignly* will have to be set to *false*

 ### This can be achieved by running the JavaScript function (available globally):
 ```